hyukyu/sqlbot/_posts/2021-07-01-sigmod-keynote.md

 categories:
   - SIGMOD
 ---

-Professor Han gave an invited talk at SIGMOD 2021 mini keynote (Interactive Data Exploration Session).
-The title of the talk is *Natural language based exploration with relational databases in chatbot*.
-He is the first Korean scientist to be invited as a speaker in SIGMOD Keynote.
+Professor Han delivered a (mini) keynote at SIGMOD 2021, which was well received.
+Note that this is the first keynote in SIGMOD delivered by a Korean.

 ## **Natural Language Based Exploration with Relational Databases in Chatbot**
 [![IMAGE ALT TEXT](https://img.youtube.com/vi/gOon0hkbItg/0.jpg)](https://youtu.be/gOon0hkbItg "SIGMOD 2021 Keynote")